Sanford Lake: 2020 flood

-Sanford Dam was built in 1925 and had received a "fair" condition rating by the state, while the 1924 Edenville Dam had received a "poor" rating, though it had been deemed worthy of another hydroelectric generator by the state.
-Both dams were in the process of being sold at the time of the failure to the Four Lakes Task Force (FLTF), a 'delegated authority' created by a resolution between Midland and Gladwin counties.
+Sanford Dam was built in 1925 and had received a "fair" condition rating by the state.
+The 1924 Edenville Dam had received a "poor" rating, though it had been deemed worthy of another hydroelectric generator by the state.
+At the time of the failure, both dams were in the process of being sold to the Four Lakes Task Force (FLTF), a 'delegated authority' created by a resolution between Midland and Gladwin counties.
 On May 26, 2020, the FLTF announced that they were halting the acquisition of the Boyce Hydro properties under the terms and conditions negotiated in 2019, and would seek other private and public sources of funding for the eventual purchase.
+On December 7, 2020, Four Lakes Task Force was granted a motion to acquire the dams through condemnation, also known as eminent domain.
+The Dams are now being rebuilt.